Acraplet/wc_calibration/README.md

 Some left-over python codes are available but not maintained to do similar things as the c++ code.

-## Extract the absorption length
+## Extract the absorption length - binned

 ### Get the reference max amplitude
-For absorption, the max charge that gets collected at a given position when there is no scattering and no absorption is saved in `mPMTmapping/Maps/maps_Reference` by the code
+For absorption, the max charge that gets collected at a given position when there is no scattering and no absorption is saved in `mPMTmapping/Maps/2D_ref_maps` under the name `absorption_ref_file_RXX.txt` by the code
 ```
-bash make_reference.sh ID_ref
+bash make_oneBin_noAttenuation_reference.sh ID_ref
 ```

+A bunch of reference R-distances are already mapped and can be used for testing.
+When using more continuous R distances I recommend using `absorption_ref_file.txt` which corresponds to R = 120cm, a typical distance.

 ### Fit the response

 The typical response function for absorption is an exponential function Q_pred = A_max * exp(-R/abs_length).
 A_max is the reference value that we have saved just before and the R value (dome-source distance) is known and lifted from the dataset. abs_length is obtained from minimising the chi2 between Q_true and Q_pred.
 The code that does this is
 ```
-./bin/AttenuationFitter ID1 ID2 ...
-IDn
+./bin/AttenuationFitterBinned
 ```

+and comes with the following options (similar to the scattering case):

+USAGE: AttenuationFitterBinned
+OPTIONS:
+-b : base of the set of files you want to use
+-c : specific files in that set that you want to read together (added to the base) -n : Number of bins max
+-o : output file (one _withText and one _withoutText) to which we will append the information and outcome of this specific fit - useful for scanning
+-g : initial guess for the scattering length
+-Q : charge threshold for a bin to be included in the fit

 The accuracy and precision of the fit is greatly improved if we use multiple maps (at different Rs but same abwff) together.
 Intuitively, the no-absorption, zero-scattering maps should be independant of R however it is not quite the case (mainly because of rounding errors).
-This issue should be resolved by using a binned approach but until then we need to have a reference max charge for each source position at each R that we want to use.
+This issue should be minimised by using a binned approach but still exists.

-## Extract the scattering length - in 2D
+## Extract the scattering length - in 2D and binned

 ### Obtain the data of the reference scattering behaviour